 Video shows Minneapolis cop with knee on neck of motionless, moaning man who later died

 A video taken by an onlooker Monday evening shows a Minneapolis police officer keeping his knee on the neck of a motionless, moaning man at the foot of a squad car.
-The man later died.
+The man, who was later identified as George Floyd, later died.

 A police statement said officers were responding to a "forgery in progress."